 In Vivo Imaging Capabilities

-- Ultrasound imaging includes a spectrum of applications during pregnancy and an array of ultrasound-guided procedures that provide an efficient means for sample collection and delivery into a variety of anatomical locations in all age groups (fetal to aged).
+- Ultrasound imaging includes a spectrum of applications during pregnancy and an array of ultrasound-guided procedures that provide an efficient means for sample collection and delivery into a variety of anatomical sites across all age groups (fetal to aged).

 - From a colony management perspective, established fetal growth charts are routinely used to confirm gestational age in time-mated animals, and to predict gestational age in outdoor-housed animals where the time of conception is not known.
-Time-mated animals are screened annually, and for assignment to research projects.
+Time-mated animals are screened annually, and evaluated once pregnant for assignment to research projects.

 - Optical imaging